 4. At Houston First Baptist, Emerson Eggerichs mocked those who are concerned that his teachings can lead to emotional abuse, and claimed that all men are accused of abuse when really they’re just being honorable.

 Despite the fact that, statistically speaking, hundreds of women in this audience will be suffering from domestic abuse and emotional abuse, and at least 50 will be married to narcissists, Eggerichs used those worrying about enabling abuse as the butt of condescension and derision.
 He went on to explain that men are often accused of being abusive when really they are being honorable.
 Anyone sitting in the congregation will hear the message: If I think my husband is abusive, I’m wrong.
 The problem is with me.
 My husband is actually a godly man, and I’m blaming him because I’m the one in the wrong.
 Again, this is a dangerous, and even evil, message to give.
-I will let the videos speak for themselves:
+I will let the videos speak for themselves (and you can see the full videos here):

 Where We Go From Here